West’s Russian oil cap ‘weak,’ Zelensky says

 A price cap imposed on Russian oil by the G7 nations and Australia has been described as “weak” by Ukrainian president Volodymyr Zelensky.

-The measure is aimed to reduce Russia’s income from selling oil, by capping the price at £48 ($60).
+The measure is aimed to reduce Russia’s income from selling oil, by capping the price at £48 ($60) a barrel.
 The EU is set to approve the cap after the G7 and Australia struck a deal on Friday.

-Mr Zelensky said in a video address on Saturday night: “You wouldn’t call it a serious decision to set such a limit for Russian prices, which is quite comfortable for the budget of a terrorist state,”
+Mr Zelensky said in a video address on Saturday night: “You wouldn’t call it a serious decision to set such a limit for Russian prices, which is quite comfortable for the budget of a terrorist state.

 “It’s only a matter of time before stronger tools will have to be used anyway.
 It is a pity that this time will be lost.”